McArthur-Burney Falls Memorial State Park Campground

-McArthur-Burney Falls Memorial State Park Campground has 102 campsites.
-Seventeen of the sites are designated for tents only while the rest can accommodate RVs, trailers, and tents.
+McArthur-Burney Falls Memorial State Park Campground has 128 campsites.
+Seventeen of the sites are designated for tents only while the rest can accommodate medium-size RVs, trailers, and tents.
+The main campground is divided into 2 side-by-side camping areas - Rim (sites 1-62) and Pioneer (sites 63 - 124).
+Both are within walking distance of the falls, the lake, and other park features.

 There is also a Hike & Bike site.
-Rustic one and two-bedroom cabins are available for rent.
+In addition, about two dozen rustic one and two-bedroom cabins are available for rent.

 Pacific Crest Trail Information